Rethinking Multi-objective Ranking Ensemble in Recommender System: From Score Fusion to Rank Consistency: Experiments

-To shed light on the factual degree of alignment between objectives (ground-truth), and which of them can be learned in inter-objective alignment modules (predicted), we visualize inter-objective correlations in two ways.
-For the ground-truth relations, we compute Spearman's rank correlation coefficients $\mathbf{\rho}$ between different objectives over the labels, which measures the monotonic alignment between the ranks of two objective labels.
-For predicted relations, we visualize the attention weights inferred by our method's relation module.
+To shed light on the factual commonalities among objectives (ground-truth), and which of them can be learned in inter-objective relations modules (predictions), we visualize inter-objective relations in two ways.
+For the ground-truth relations, we compute Spearman's rank correlation coefficients $\mathbf{\rho}$ between different objectives over the labels, which measures the monotonic correlations between the ranks of two objective labels.

-As shown in the Fig. \ref{rela1}, we present the $\rho_{buy,:}$ and $\mathbf{A}_r^{buy,:}$ between \textit{buy} objective and all other objectives.
-It can be observed that the learned attention matrix exhibits strong alignment with label ranking, showing consistent patterns: \textit{comment} > \textit{long view} > \textit{follow} > \textit{like}.
-This demonstrates that our inter-objective alignment module effectively captures latent dependencies.
-The particularly strong correlations of \textit{buy v.s. long view} and \textit{buy v.s. comment} are because the users with immediate purchase willingness tend to engage in prolonged viewing for product explanations and active questioning via comments.

-Moreover, to quantitatively validate the consistency between learned patterns in the attention matrix and ground-truth inter-objective alignment, we try to compute the correlation strength between the ground-truth and predicted relations.
-To preserve more absolute correlation scales in attention matrix, we apply sigmoid instead of softmax normalization over the original dot product matrix.
-We compute the correlation between label Spearman's $\mathbf{\rho}$ and predicted attention matrix $\mathbf{A}_r$.